bojanalecic/SoftwareProjectRecommendation/README.md

 # 3. The solution

-Application collects metadata about software projects from the websites [Freecode](http://freecode.com/) and [SourceForge](http://sourceforge.net).
+The application collects metadata about software projects from the websites [Freecode](http://freecode.com/) and [SourceForge](http://sourceforge.net).
 The data is extracted by the crawler and used for recommendation process.
 The application allows user to interact through console.

 -User enters username

--User's preferences are read from local file
+-User's preferences (currently user preferences are reduced to the software project the user has recently expressed interest in) are read from local file (userPref.csv)

--Check if similarities are already calculated for given project;if yes show TOP5 recommendations
+-Check if similarities are already calculated for the given project;

+    -if yes, show TOP 5 recommendations;

--Otherwise, start calculation service;
+    -Otherwise, start the calculation service;

--Store similarities in local CSV file
+-Store the computed similarities in the local CSV file;

--Display recommendations to user
+-Display recommendations to the user

 # 4. Technical realisation

-This application is written in programming language Java as console application.
+This application is written in programming language Java as a console application.

-POS model and StopAnalyzer is used for tagging words in description and removing stopwords.
-It provides couple of methods for this purpose, and StopAnalyzer provides list of English sotpwords.
+POS model and StopAnalyzer from the OpenNLP tools are used for tagging words in description and removing stop-words.
+It provides couple of methods for this purpose, and StopAnalyzer provides list of English stop-words.

 [Jung](http://jung.sourceforge.net/ ) library is used for graph creation.
 In this case, undirected sparse graph is used.